PedroPLCode/StefanCryptoTradingBot/README.md

 The bot utilizes machine learning through the [MariolaMLCryptoTradingUtils](https://github.com/PedroPLCode/MariolaMLCryptoTradingUtils) module to improve the prediction of future prices, providing a significant edge in the market.

+Also the bot has been enhanced with a GPT-based analysis module, providing AI-driven trading signals and explanations to complement traditional technical indicators.

 The bot provides an easy-to-use interface for starting and stopping the bot, real-time trade and balance monitoring, technical analysis panel, trade reports via email or telegram and backtesting features.
 User can access a control panel to manage bot operations, and an admin panel for modifying key settings and strategies.

 ## Features

 - Many independent bots with different currencies and strategies.
 - Automated Trading: Executes trades on Binance based on predefined strategies, including machine learning models (RandomForestRegressor, XGBoostRegressor and LSTM) for improved predictions.
+- GPT-Based Technical Analysis: The bot now integrates a GPT model to analyze market data and provide trading signals along with explanations.
+The GPT model evaluates current market trends, momentum indicators, and technical analysis data to assist in decision-making.
+All GPT-generated insights are stored in the database and can be viewed in the web interface.
 - Binance API Integration: Fetches real-time data and executes trades.
 - Real-Time Monitoring: Displays current trade results, account balances, current technical analysis and historical data.
 - Control & Admin Panel: Includes user access to a control panel for starting/stopping the bot, and an admin panel for changing settings, configurations and strategies.